deepj/inv/Readme.md

 docker-compose run api bin/init.sh
 ```

 You can start the skeleton app by running `docker-compose up` and tests can be run by `docker-compose run api rspec spec`.
-For a better workflow we recommend doing `docker-compose run api /bin/bash` and then running all the commands from inside docker.
+For a better workflow I recommend doing `docker-compose run --service-ports api /bin/sh` and then running all the commands from inside docker.

 The app contains rake tasks for manipulating ActiveRecord migrations.
 You can create one like this: